 Otis College is committed to fostering a diverse and inclusive campus environment where all students can thrive in their personal and academic endeavors.
-Our Committment to Diversity is one we are most proud of, offering services and resources focused on supporting students from diverse backgrounds.
+We take pride in Our Commitment to Diversity which offers services and resources focused on supporting students from diverse backgrounds.

 First Generation Students

-24% of our current student body identifies as First Generation College students.
-Our holistic advising approach allows our staff and faculty to offer support and resources in order to promote success among our students.
-Students who need assistance navigating their first year experience as a first generation college student are encouraged to reach out to their Peer Mentor (all new students have one), their Academic Mentor, and/or the Advising Center.
+30% of Otis students are First Generation College students.
+Our holistic advising approach allows our staff and faculty to offer support and resources that promote success among our students.
+Students who need assistance navigating their first year experience as a first generation college student are encouraged to reach out to their Peer Mentor or TISO (all new students are automatically assigned one), their Academic Mentor, and/or the Advising Center.
 If you are a first-generation colllege student applying to Otis College, please reveiw our Admissions First Generation webpage.
-For more information on services and support, please contact our One Stop Staff.
-We are here to support you and help you succeed through graduation!
+For more information on services and support, please contact our dedicated and supportive One Stop Staff.
+We are here to help you succeed through graduation!

-At Otis College of Art and Design, international students make up 26% of our overall student population.
-As an art school located in Los Angeles, we feel that our diversity defines us and we are dedicated to the belief that engaging with other people and experiencing new cultures and ideas enriches your educational experience.
-Our international students are important to our community and we strive to ensure that you have a smooth application and enrollment process.
+At Otis College of Art and Design, international students make up approximately 24% of our overall student population.
+As an art school located in Los Angeles, we feel that our diversity defines us and we firmly believe that engaging with other people and experiencing new cultures and ideas enriches your educational experience.
+As a result, our international students are important to our community and we strive to ensure that you have a smooth application and enrollment process.
 Contact our Designated School Official (DSO), Alia Saeed, if you need support or have any questions.
 View More on our International Students site.

 Students of Color

 California has the largest number of undocumented people living and working in the state (roughly 25%).
 Otis College is committed to supporting undocumented students who are interested in pursuing an art and design education at Otis College.
 If you are undocumented, you are welcome to apply for admission.
 Once admitted and enrolled, our staff is committed to connecting with you to be sure you are supported and understand your rights as a college student.
-For more informaiton on services and support, please contact our One Stop Staff.
+For more information on services and support, please contact our One Stop Staff.
 View More on our Undocumented Students page.